 Lee received an MFA from Yale University in 1997, and has held solo exhibitions internationally including The Metropolitan Museum of Art, Museum of Modern Art, Whitney Museum of American Art, Museum of Fine Arts Boston, Los Angeles County Museum of Art, Taipei Fine Arts Museum, Queensland Gallery of Modern Art, Mori Art Museum, Ullens Center for Contemporary Art and has been featured in biennals in Venice, Lyon, Liverpool, Taipei, Sydney, Whitney, and Asia Pacific Triennials.

 Lee's mid-career survey exhibition "Lee Mingwei and His Relations: The Art of Participation" was presented at Mori Art Museum (2014), Taipei Fine Arts Museum (2015), and Auckland Art Gallery (2016), and he has participated at the 57th International Art Exhibition - La Biennale di Venezia, "Viva Arte Viva," curated by Christine Macel.
-His European survey exhibition "Lee Mingwei: Li, Gifts and Rituals" was on view at Gropius Bau in Berlin in 2020, and will be presented at Museum Villa Stuck in Munich May - September 2021.
+His European survey exhibition "Lee Mingwei: Li, Gifts and Rituals" was on view at Gropius Bau (2020) and Museum Villa Stuck (2021), and he will be presenting the project Our Labyrinth (2015-present) at Tate Modern May-June of 2022.

 Contact [email protected]